intel/kernel-fuzzer-for-xen-project/README.md

 > Can I fuzz Windows?

 This tool currently only targets Linux.
 You can modify the harness to target Windows or any other operating system by adjusting the sink points in `src/sink.h` that are used to catch a crash condition.
 You could also manually define the sink points' addresses in case the operating system is not supported by LibVMI.
 In case you want to fuzz closed-source portions of Windows where you can't inject the `cpuid`-based harness, you can use `--harness breakpoint` to switch to using breakpoints as your harness.
 This allows you to mark the code-region to fuzz with a standard debugger like WinDBG.
+You will find [https://github.com/intel/kernel-fuzzer-for-xen-project/wiki/Fuzzing-Windows](additional information in the Wiki).

 > Can I just pipe /dev/random in as fuzzing input?